1 John 4 Resources

 GUY KING

-King's writings have a devotional quality.
-He sees John's purpose as fellowship.
+King's writings have a devotional quality but he sees John's main purpose as fellowship.

 STEVE KRELOFF - MESSIANIC JEWISH PASTOR